vectorwyse/laravel-printable-components/README.md

 # Laravel Printable Components

-A set of Blade components for creating document previews with automatic page breaks that translate perfectly to paper or PDF.
+A set of Blade components for creating document previews that print perfectly to paper or PDF.

 ![](screenshot.gif)